 - Pandyas also patronised art.

-- Examples: Tirumalaipuram caves and Jaina caves at Sittanvasal.
+- Examples: Thirumalapuram caves and Jaina caves at Sittanavasal.

 - Paintings are seen on the ceilings of the shrine, in verandas and on the brackets.